 2.8.
-Informing the enterprise during MAP (Discussion paper - p.
-18)
+Informing the enterprise during MAP

-17. The CoC already contains provisions (point 6.3 (b), (f) and (g)) that enterprises will be kept informed about: "all significant developments"; whether the case is considered as being well founded; the initiation of a MAP; whether the request is made within the time limits foreseen under the AC; and, about the starting point of the 2-year period.
-In practice, this is not always done in a timely and structured manner.
-CAs may want to use the template provided in Annex 3 to monitor their cases and exchange it with the enterprise at the time of those significant developments.
+21. The CoC already contains provisions (point 6.3 (b), (f) and (g)) that enterprises will be kept informed about: "all significant developments"; whether the case is considered as being well founded; the initiation of a MAP; whether the request is made within the time limits foreseen under the AC; and, about the starting point of the 2-year period.

 2.9.
-Implications of MAP results for other years (Discussion paper - p.
-4)
+Implications of MAP results for other years

-18. The procedure for MAP requests which are linked to a former MAP can usefully be streamlined to the benefit of both taxpayers and tax administrations.
+22. The procedure for MAP requests which are linked to a former MAP can usefully be streamlined to the benefit of both taxpayers and tax administrations.